manoadamro/PythonTaskManager/README.md

   this will require a dictionary with the following keys

             {
               'method': method,           # the method to call,
                                           # can NOT be None

-              'args': args,         # args to pass to the method
+              'args': [list],             # args to pass to the method
                                           # can be None

-              'kwargs': kwargs,     # keyword args to pass to the method,
+              'kwargs': {dict},           # keyword args to pass to the method,
                                           # can be None

-              'callback': callback, # called when method completes,
+              'callback': method,         # called when method completes,
-                                    #takes one arg (the return from method),
+                                          # takes one arg (the return from method),
                                           # can be None or list
             }